What can SMBs do to get access to decision-makers?

 - They use different terminology to search for information

-Once you understand who your buyer personas are, gain access to decision-markers by spending half of your efforts on creating helpful, educational content.
+Once you understand who your buyer personas are, gain access to decision-makers by spending half of your efforts on creating helpful, educational content.
 The other half of your efforts need to be spent on the distribution of content.

 Think about the famous quote from the movie ‘Field of Dreams,’ “If you build it, they will come.”
 If you write a great piece of content, they will not come by themselves unless you have a massive distribution plan.

-When you are creating your buyer personas, it is critical you understand where it is they hang out so when you have a great piece of content such as an eBook, event, or webinar, you know where to go to get the right eyes in front of it.
+When you are creating your buyer personas, it is critical you understand where it is they hang out so that when you have a great piece of content such as an eBook, event, or webinar, you know where to go to get the right eyes in front of it.

 Semi-relevant is no longer good enough in today’s society with so much competition for people's attention.
 With declining attention spans and so many people multitasking, you have to be super relevant with your plan, and your content should cover the entire sales funnel.